My client, Debbie, had rather unique payroll issues some years back, when I first took over the back-end bookkeeping for her business.

 - Calculating what was owed to the employee.
 Since the employees’ advances were cut short due to the taxes and their paybacks were paid in full, they were owed the difference back.

 - Re-submitting IRS form 941 for all quarters affected by this mishap.
 The original reports showed that the employees received additional gross wages (which were taxed), when in reality they were advances on pay that were repaid on subsequent paychecks via the after-tax net wages.
 In effect, the employees were double-taxed and had to be repaid.

 - Re-submitting the W-2 to each affected employee.

-One more issue we found was due to the recordkeeping being mishandled regarding each employee’s advances/paybacks balance.
+One more issue we found was due to the record-keeping being mishandled regarding each employee’s paycheck advances and paybacks balances.
 We found that some employees still owed money, while others had overpaid (had more payback deductions taken out than what was advanced).
 This matter required reviewing all paychecks for the time period involved, and auditing each individual employee’s advances/paybacks to ensure the proper balances were now recorded.
 Those who had overpaid would now be reimbursed and those who still owed would have their deductions entered for processing.